suzannechung/game10003-a1/README.md

 2. Apply problem-solving strategies and methods to overcome software development challenges.
 3. Apply design processes to digital game development including documentation, pseudo code, sketching, and diagramming.

-Hope you enjoy! and... make it out the manor alive :)
+Hope you enjoy! and... make it out of the manor alive :)